PacLII Home | Databases | WorldLII | Search | Feedback

 (3) The Land Ombudsman must notify the Director of Lands:

-(a) to place a caution on the lease instrument, where one exists, in accordance with section 95 o Land Land Leases Act [CAP 163] until such time as the investigaof the Land Ombudsman is completed; or
+(a) to place a caution on the lease instrument, where one exists, in accordance with section 95 of the Land Leases Act [CAP 163] until such time as the investigation of the Land Ombudsman is completed; or

 (b) that any applications for registration of a lease instrument must not be progressed until such time as the investigation of the Land Ombudsman is complete.